Institute for Advanced Study and Northrop Present

 Illustration with script overlaid over image of a woman with her palms pressed together raised over her eyes

 If there’s one thing we can all agree on, it’s the need for justice; however, how we define ‘right’ and ‘just’ are not always aligned.
 Aparna, Ranee, and Ashwini Ramaswamy of Ragamala Dance Company will set the stage with an inspiring artist introduction.
 Then, Kate Beane (Minnesota Museum of Modern Art), David Gore (University of Minnesota Duluth), and Tish Jones (poet, TruArtSpeaks) will host a lively conversation about our divergent understandings of right and wrong.
-As we span racial, environmental, and social justice, we will explore how our individual philosophies shape our sense of identity, belonging, and moral community.
+As we span racial, environmental, and social justice, we will explore how the cultural stories that shape our identity and spirituality also influence our actions as part of a moral community.

 The University of Minnesota Spotlight Series is a collaborative partnership between the Institute for Advanced Study and Northrop to present conversations, performances, and exhibits around timely topics of interest throughout the academic year.
 The 2024-25 series will focus on cosmic justice and include discussions about dharma, identity, and the role community plays in imagining a just society.